Moment49/airbnb-clone-project/README.md

 - CI/CD Pipelines

 ## 👥 Team Roles
-#### These are the roles for each team and their responsibility as outlined below
+### Each role plays a crucial part in delivering a secure, scalable, and user-friendly Airbnb Clone platform.
+Below is a breakdown of the key team roles and their core responsibilities within the project:

 ## 🧠 Backend Developer